marcodondo97/Mailchimp-API-welcome-registration/README.md

 <h2>Introduction </h2>

-In this repository you can learn how to implement API Mailchimp for send welcome email to users registered.
+In this repository I used API Mailchimp for send welcome email to users registered.

 <h2>Description </h2>